-The top-right portion of the Role Profile window contains a grid that displays users as members of the role.
+The Role Profile window contains a grid that displays users as members of the role.

 Non-members can be viewed by selecting the Members drop-down menu and selecting Non-members or All.
 Viewing non-members allows these users to be added to the role.

 Name Search Box – Enter a search term (user name, email address, first name, last name) that will be used to search for users.
 Only users will be displayed that contain the search term used.
 Press the keyboard <ENTER> key or click the Search button (just to the right of the Search box) to search for users.

 The grid columns contain attributes of the user (i.e., role member).
 The columns are sortable by clicking on the column header (click again to reverse the sort).
 The columns are as described below.